 Determining the actual composite rate is critical to ensuring that the policy isn’t unprofitable.
 For example, if the insurance company charges a reduced rate, and several claims arise, the insurance company may lose money.
 However, if the insurance company charges a proper premium, then irrespective of how many claims arise, the insurance company can profit from charging such premiums.
 There are several methods to determining what the composite rate should be.
 The method utilized is wholly dependent on whether the rate is being assigned to a single peril, such as health insurance for a single person (member-level rating), or for a group, such as health insurance for a large company with many employees (composite-level rating).

 In order to identify the rate for a person, the health insurance company will look at:

-- Whether or not the individual smokes and drinks.
+- Whether or not the individual smokes or drinks

-- The probability of claims being made by the individuals, based on all of the aforementioned criteria.
+- The probability of claims being made by the individual, based on all of the aforementioned criteria

 The following groups of people benefit from composite rate plans:

 - Older individuals, even if such individuals are currently healthy

 - Less healthy people, regardless of age

 - Those with children or significant others who may have medical issues